-Units: 3.00 - CSU 36.0 hours lecture, 54.0 hours lab Students prepare and present a graphic design portfolio in a professional manner.
+Students prepare and present a graphic design portfolio in a professional manner.
 Emphasis is on appropriate selection of work, concept improvement, and methods of presentation.

-GMD 271 ADVANCED DIGITAL PHOTOGRAPHY
+GMD 271 ADVANCED DIGITAL PHOTO-GRAPHY

-Units: 3.00 - CSU 36.0 hours lecture, 54.0 hours lab Covers advanced skills in digital imaging software and hardware.
-Topics include sophisticated image compositing and color correction, as well as utilizing the software for complex web imagery, optimization and animation.
+Covers advanced skills in digital imaging software and hardware.
+Topics include sophisticated image compositing and color correction, as well as utilizing the software for complex Web imagery, optimization and animation.
 Same as PHOTO-205.
-(Formerly DAT-271).
+(Formerly DAT-271)

-GMD 277 WEB INTERFACE: FLASH
+GMD 277 WEB PAGE DESIGN II